golang/go/.github/ISSUE_TEMPLATE/11-language-change.md

 - **What would change in the language spec?**
 - **Please also describe the change informally, as in a class teaching Go.**
 - **Is this change backward compatible?**
-  - Breaking the Go 1 compatibility guarantee is a large cost and requires a large benefit.
+  - Breaking the Go 1 compatibility guarantee is not permited.
-    Show example code before and after the change.
   - **Before**
   - **After**
 - **Orthogonality: how does this change interact or overlap with existing features?**